 There’s no denying that Tunbridge Wells has a unique history, with visitors coming to the town since the discovery of the Chalybeate Spring back in 1606.
 Most of my friends and family had heard of Tunbridge Wells before I moved here, thanks to the ‘Royal’ prefix given to the town itself and the somewhat overused ‘Disgusted of Tunbridge Wells’ saying.

-There is a vibrant arts and entertainment scene around Tunbridge Wells – I got my first taste for it when I took part in a community play called ‘The Vanishing Elephant’ a few years ago.
-I am a regular visitor at the Assembly Hall Theatre, which has a super selection of shows coming up including a visit from two of my favourite comedians – Jimmy Carr and Sarah Millican and a performance of Carmen from The Russian State Opera.
+There is a vibrant arts and entertainment scene around Tunbridge Wells – I got my first taste for it when I took part in a community play called ‘The Vanishing Elephant’ over a decade ago now.
+I am a regular visitor at the Assembly Hall Theatre, which has a super selection of shows coming up including a visit from two of my favourite comedians – Jimmy Carr and Katherine Ryan and of course family classics such as Christmas Panto and Peppa Pig.
 Trinity Theatre likewise has a packed programme and a great café plus it often screens some awesome art-house films.

-We have also enjoyed going along to big community events including The Tunbridge Wells Puppetry Festival, the annual Mela, Jazz on the Pantiles and the Lantern Parade.
+We have also enjoyed going along to big community events including The Tunbridge Wells Puppetry Festival, the annual Mela, Live on The Pantiles (formerly Jazz on The Pantiles) and the Lantern Parade.

-The Tunbridge Wells Museum & Art Gallery is a more recent discovery for me and I enjoy taking the kids to their free craft sessions.
+The Amelia Scott is a more recent discovery addition and I enjoy taking the kids to their free craft sessions and well as going to one-off events there.

 We are spoilt for choice in Tunbridge Wells, with lots of new independent restaurants, hotels and pubs popping up.

-Sopranos is super for drinks and something light to eat and if you like Thai food then Sucheera ticks the boxes for me.
-If steak is your thing, then CAU is the ultimate place for a meat-feast.
-I’m not normally a massive meat fan and used to request for it to be cooked ‘well-done’ but when I was persuaded to try ‘medium’ at CAU, it was a revelation – medium steaks for me from now onwards!
+Soprano Tapas & Wine Bar is super for drinks and something light to eat and if you like casual asian dining then The Hidden Well ticks the boxes for me.
+If steak is your thing, then Havat is the ultimate place for a Turkish-style meat-feast.

 There are some lovely local countryside pubs too and if I had to pick my top two, they would be The Vineyard in Lamberhurst for their outdoor bar & grill and playground and The George & Dragon in Speldhurst for its beautiful roast dinners.